luciferofastora/exit-platform-8-autosplit/README.md

 3. If you're using or editing your own layout, add a "Scriptable Auto Splitter" component to it: Click the plus button, then select Control > Scriptable Auto Splitter.
 4. Double-Click the "Scriptable Auto Splitter" component to open the settings, then use Browse to select the `.asl` file.
 Your auto-splitter should immediately be loaded and active.
 5. (Optional) If you wish to disable the Auto-Start or -Reset, untick the respective checkboxes below the Script Path selector.
+6. (Optional) If you wish to enable automatic splitting, the desired conditions can also be set here.
-6. (Optional) To display world records, add an Information > World Record component.
+7. (Optional) To display world records, add an Information > World Record component.
 It will automatically load the official leaderboard record for your given game and category (see below)

 #### Setting up the Timer
 If you wish to display the game and category in the title of your timer and load the relevant world record from speedrun.com, either load my premade split file for your game and category with Open Splits > From File to select the relevant `.lss` file or